metacontract/mc/.github/PULL_REQUEST_TEMPLATE/new_release.md

 ---
 name: New Release
 about: Create a pull request for new release
-title: "[Release] vX.X.X"
+title: "[release] vX.X.X"
-labels: 'type: release, status: in-progress'
+labels: "type: release, status: in-progress"
-assignees: ''
+assignees: ""
 ---

 ## Overview